pingej77/netinfo/README.md

 # netinfo
-Bash script to provide network information in a  dense, legible, and useful way. <br>
+Bash script to provide network information in a  clear, legible, prettified, and useful way. <br>
 Lists MAC, IP addresses, network ID, and default gateway by default.
 Includes DHCP and DNS information plus UUID with options.

 <b>Options:</b>